beave/sagan/doc/source/rule-keywords.rst

 **meta_content:"%sagan", $VAR1; meta_depth:4; meta_content:"%sagan%", $VAR2; meta_distance:10; meta_within:9;**

-The first meta_content would ony match on the world "GET" or "POST" if it is contained within the first 4 bytes of the log line.
+The first meta_content would only match on the world "GET" or "POST" if it is contained within the first 4 bytes of the log line.
 The second meta_content looks for the term "downloads" or "uploads" if it is a meta_distance of 10 bytes away from the meta_depth.
 From the meta_distance, only the first 9 bytes are examined for the term "downloads" or "uploads" (which is 9 bytes).

 This function is identical to Snort's "within" rule option.
 For more information see: http://blog.joelesler.net/2010/03/offset-depth-distance-and-within.html